radius-project/samples/samples/README.md

 # Reference applications

-Clone and deploy reference applications to learn more about Radius.
+Reference apps are templates that show a complete app.
+You are able to clone and deploy any of these apps to try out various Project Radius functionality.

 | Reference app | Description |
 |---------------|-------------|